IlMioFrizzantinoAmabile/nnj/docs/source/nnj/index.rst

  * arbitrary function of other modules (as skip-connection or res-block or attention)

 Efficient implementation of Jacobian products are based on different levels of abstraction.
-Explicitly defined modules allow access to the explicit form of the Jacobian product and this allows to implement them without ever instatiating the full Jacobian matrix (which is memory consuming and practically often means storing a bunch of useless zeros).
+Explicitly defined modules allow access to the explicit form of the Jacobian product and this allows to implement them **without ever instantiating the full Jacobian matrix** (which is memory consuming and practically often means storing a bunch of useless zeros).
 Implicitly defined modules, instead, rely on the chain rule and on the efficient implementation of the Jacobian product of the building blocks.